 What can a patient expect when undergoing apheresis?

-The patient sits in a comfortable chair and can watch television while undergoing the process, which can take from two to four hours, depending on the patient’s illness and what component needs to be collected.
-As with regular blood donations, apheresis is generally painless, though there may be some side effects, such as discomfort in the arm where the needle is inserted, lightheadedness, sweating, or a drop in blood pressure.
+The patient sits in a comfortable chair and can watch television while undergoing the process.
+Apheresis can take from two to four hours, depending on the patient’s illness and what component needs to be collected.
+As with regular blood donations, apheresis is generally painless.
+Still, there may be some side effects, such as discomfort in the arm where the needle is inserted, lightheadedness, sweating, or a drop in blood pressure.

 Because apheresis takes longer than regular blood donation and involves needles in two arms rather than one, there may be an increased chance of experiencing those effects, says Dr. Snyder.
 However, he says, the vast majority of apheresis patients don’t experience any side effects.

 If a patient is receiving donor components such as red blood cells as part of the treatment, there is a small risk of allergic reaction or fever.
 But Dr. Snyder points out that patients are monitored very closely and any adverse reactions are identified and addressed quickly.